nrfconnect/sdk-nrf/samples/nrf9160/lte_ble_gateway/README.rst

 * :ref:`zephyr:bluetooth-hci-uart-sample` must be programmed to the nRF52 board controller on the board.
 * .. include:: /includes/spm.txt

+User interface
+**************
+The two buttons and two switches are used to enter a pairing pattern to associate a specific board with an nRF Cloud user account.

+When the connection is established, set switch 2 to **N.C.** to send simulated GPS data to the nRF Cloud once every 2 seconds.

+See :ref:`asset_tracker_user_interface` in the :ref:`asset_tracker` documentation for detailed information about the different LED states used by the sample.

 Building and running
 ********************